Please note we are not accepting or considering unsolicited grant requests for 2023

-I. GRANTING GUIDELINES FOR YOUTH AT RISK PROGRAM
+I. GRANTING GUIDELINES FOR YOUTH AT RISK PROGRAMS

-Since grant recipients are required by law to be qualified donees as described by the Income Tax Act, the Foundation cannot make grants to individuals, for-profit organizations, or not-for-profit organizations that are not registered Canadian charities or qualified donees.
+Grant recipients are required by law to be qualified donees as described by the Income Tax Act.
+The Foundation therefore cannot make grants to individuals, for-profit organizations, or not-for-profit organizations that are not registered Canadian charities or qualified donees.
 Ontario law further restricts grants to registered Canadian charities only.

 - Application Procedure

 The Foundation will consider proposals from qualified applicants whose needs fall within the Foundation’s granting criteria as outlined in our mission statement.
 (Please note youth are considered to be in the age group 13-20 years.)

 The W.C.
 Kitchen Family Foundation has a two-step procedure, beginning with a Letter of Inquiry, which should contain the following:

 ◊ A brief description of the project or purpose for which the funding is sought;

 ◊ A brief description of the organization’s history, objectives and activities;

 ◊ A brief budget, timeline for the project and the amount requested;